-Arrangements are made to safeguard and promote the welfare of pupils by means that pay due regard to current statutory guidance; good behaviour is promoted; bullying is prevented so far as reasonably practicable; health and safety requirements are met, including those relating to fire safety.
+Good behaviour is promoted; bullying is prevented so far as reasonably practicable; health and safety requirements are met, including those relating to fire safety; provision is made for first aid.
+The school pays careful attention to most areas of safeguarding and staff have undertaken suitable safeguarding training at a level appropriate to their roles.
 Pupils are properly supervised; admission and attendance registers are maintained, as required, and there is a strategic approach to risk assessment.
 A disability access plan is in place.